haskell/blog.haskell.org/content/making-ghc-upgrades-easy/index.md

 * For historical reasons, the `base` API includes many functions that should properly be considered as GHC internal functions that have no business being in the `base` API.
 The stability of these functions are more vulnerable to changes in GHC internals, of course; in consultation with the CLC we should try to remove them from the `base` API.

-* Packages that do pattern matching on Template Haskell syntax trees are always going to need updating when moving to a new GHC (see Section 3.2).
+* Packages that do pattern matching on Template Haskell syntax trees are always going to need updating when moving to a new GHC (see [Section 3.2](#3-2-template-haskell)).
 Happily, such packages are only a tiny proportion of the packages that use TH.

 * A new release of GHC could outright change some behaviour.
 GHC's developers make strenuous efforts to avoid changes in existing behaviour, but it can happen.
 For example, suppose a bug meant that 1+3 evaluated to 5, and we fix the bug; a package relying on that behaviour might break, and everyone would probably agree that's fine.

   Sometimes there are compelling reasons for a behaviour change, but we try hard to offer a deprecation period, so that package authors have a release or two to adapt.

 * GHC 10.0 could make changes in `ghc-internal` that make it impossible to implement the same API as `base-4.22.0.0`.
 As an extreme case, suppose GHC 10.0 changed the definition of the class `Num`.
-We couldn't shim over that\!
+We couldn't shim over that!
 Happily, fundamental changes like this are now vanishingly rare.

   A less extreme, and hence more troubling case is where `ghc-internal` changes the behaviour of a method in some class *instance*.
 (Here's [an example that happened between 9.14 and 10.0](https://gitlab.haskell.org/ghc/ghc/-/merge_requests/14413/diffs).)
 A shortcoming of instances is that you can't shim over them.